-Notice of Annual Meeting
+Notice of Annual Meeting of Stockholders

-of Shareholders

-To the Shareholders of Dun & Bradstreet Holdings, Inc.:
+To the Stockholders of Dun & Bradstreet Holdings, Inc.:

-Notice is hereby given that the 2023 Annual Meeting of Shareholders of Dun & Bradstreet Holdings, Inc. will be held via live webcast on June 15, 2023 at 11:00 a.m.
+Notice is hereby given that the 2024 Annual Meeting of Stockholders of Dun & Bradstreet Holdings, Inc. will be held via live webcast on June 12, 2024 at 11:00 a.m.
 Eastern Time.
-The meeting can be accessed by visiting www.virtualshareholdermeeting.com/DNB2023 and using your 16-digit control number, where you will be able to listen to the meeting live and vote online.
+The meeting can be accessed by visiting www.virtualshareholdermeeting. com/DNB2024 and using your 16-digit control number, where you will be able to listen to the meeting live and vote online.
 We encourage you to allow ample time for online check-in, which will open at 10:45 a.m.
 Eastern Time.
-Please note that there will not be a physical location for the 2023 Annual Meeting and that you will only be able to attend the meeting by means of remote communication.
-We designed the format of our virtual annual meeting to ensure that our shareholders who attend the virtual annual meeting will have the same rights and opportunities to participate as they would at an in-person meeting, including the ability to submit questions.
+Please note that there will not be a physical location for the 2024 Annual Meeting and that you will only be able to attend the meeting by means of remote communication.
+We designed the format of our virtual annual meeting to ensure that our stockholders who attend the virtual annual meeting will have the same rights and opportunities to participate as they would at an in-person meeting, including the ability to submit questions.
 The meeting is being held in order to:

-- Elect 10 directors to serve until the 2024 Annual Meeting of Shareholders or until their successors are duly elected and qualified or until their earlier death, resignation or removal; - · Approve a non-binding advisory resolution on the compensation paid to our named executive officers; and - Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2023 fiscal year.
+- Elect 11 directors to serve until the 2025 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation or removal; - · Approve an amendment to our amended and restated certificate of incorporation to limit liability of our officers as permitted by law; - · Approve a non-binding advisory resolution on the compensation paid to our named executive officers; and - · Ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2024 fiscal year.